Demand Avoidance and Autism: How to Manage It

 Be creative

-Sometimes making demands feel more pleasant by making them more imaginative and fun may help reduce avoidant behavior.
-For example, getting dressed up in funny or fancy clothes to go out, or making a trip to the grocery store a secret mission to collect treasure.
+Sometimes, making demands feel more pleasant by making them more imaginative and fun may help reduce avoidant behavior.
+For example, getting dressed in funny or fancy clothes to go out, or making a trip to the grocery store a secret mission to collect treasure.
 It may also help to align your creative ideas with the demand-avoidant individual’s interests.

 Introduce choice often